HJEC/imageboard/readme.md

 ### Insights:

 This project was my first experience using a popular Javascript framework.
 I learned a tonne of valuable lessons from Vue, and really enjoyed having the access to the freedom and potential it offered.
-Vue is a great lightweight framework with and I appreciate most of all how easy it is to integrate into any project.
+Vue is a fantastic lightweight framework and I appreciate most of all how easy it is to integrate into any project.

 ### Technologies